 For a small town, Calistoga can pack plenty into a visitor’s day trip – or longer itinerary, including milling flour at the historic Bale Grist Mill, or hiking the Oat Hill Mine Trail that ascends the Palisades.
 One of the quirkiest and not-to-be-missed events occurs the first Saturday of every December: the Calistoga Lighted Tractor Parade, when 60 bedazzled tractors, floats and farm equipment dance down the main street under falling “snow” flakes.
 Come the second Sunday of September, the Calistoga Harvest Table lines 1,000 feet of tables along the main street, where 800 guests enjoy dinner and regional wines under a harvest moon.

 Calistoga wines are reason alone to make a visit, especially with Calistoga being the only AVA (American Viticultural Area) in the United States with 100 percent volcanic soil.
 With over 40 boutique wineries and a few larger, recognizable names such as Sterling Vineyards and Twomey (sister to the famed Silver Oak Winery), one particular winery in Calistoga stands out as the legend of Napa Valley winemaking: Chateau Montelena.
 Founder Jim Barrett’s oenological skills put Napa Valley on the world’s radar when its chardonnay bested France in a blind tasting known as the ’76 Judgement of Paris.
+Napa Valley has become a very popular hotspot for tourists with plenty of activities for one to do in the area such as hot air balloon rides napa which will give you a bird’s perspective of this beautiful part of the world.
 There’s also an over-the-top Castello di Amorosa winery worthy of a tour.
 This replica of a 13th-century Tuscan-inspired castle was a dream-come-to-fruition by its eccentric 21st-century owner, Dario Sattui.
 Utilizing purchased materials from crumbling castles throughout Europe and with tools of the 13th century, builders created an architectural masterpiece with tours of its medieval dining parlor to its extensive torture chamber with a last stop in the tasting room.